Zygocactus varieites in Australia, old and new spectacular flowering plants

 Gold Charm was the first yellow zygo, however, it was a pale yellow and tended to go pinkish in colder weather which always coincided with flowering time.

-We continued making regular trips to Florida seeking new plants for the Australian marketplace.
+Graeme and Tony Brindley continued making regular trips to Florida seeking new plants for the Australian marketplace.
 Towards the end of the 1980's Australia was talking about introducing Plant Breeder's Rights and Cobia were releasing even more new zygo's.

-In life, sometimes you have to be in the right place at the right time and so it came to be that Brindley's Nurseries secured the Australian and New Zealand rights to Cobia's zygo's.
+Brindley's Nurseries secured the Australian and New Zealand rights to Cobia's zygo's.
 The larger flowering varieties were marketed under the Showcase Zygo TM name and the improved regular varieties marketed under the Zygo Fantasies TM name.
 The intention was to release new varieties each year in Australia.

-Detailled below are the links to the various Cobia varieties sold in Australia, both old and new along with some other commercial varieties from other breeders.
+As this website develops follow the links to the various Cobia varieties sold in Australia, both old and new along with some other commercial varieties from other breeders.